- 1. Degrees

-- Courses RMCC students are required to take in order to prepare them to take on positions of leadership within the Canadian Forces.
+- Courses the RMC of Canada’s students are required to take in order to prepare them to take on positions of leadership within the Canadian Armed Forces (CAF).

 - A course which must be completed successfully before, or studied concurrently with, the course for which it is prescribed.

 - A unit of study designated by a code and number in the Academic Calendar.

 - The grade assigned on completion of the course, based on assignments, practical work, examinations and/or other course requirements as determined by the course instructor.

 - The equivalent, for all academic programmes, of a course consisting of about 39 hours of lectures, normally delivered in one term.

 - Credit granted based on challenge exams, through the appropriate Department, non-university courses, or other types of experience which are assessed through the Prior Learning Assessment and Recognition (PLAR) process as duplicating the RMC of Canada’s academic requirements.
 See Academic Regulation 8.4.

 - A field of study within a Programme of Study.
 A discipline will be either Major, Concentration, or Minor depending on the number of credits completed in the field of study.

 - A course belonging to another discipline that a student may take to complete the minimum requirements of a Programme of Study or an optional course that is not required for a Programme of Study.